 Let it be a sprained ankle, a scratch at your leg or toothaches: For any case, you should bring some pain killers.

-An unwashed tomatoe salad, the unusual food or simply some onions too much in your tasty diner: Montezuma’s revenge can hit anyone during holidays in the tropics.
-So that your holidays do not become a challenge who reaches the toilet first, every traveler – no matter if sensible to food incompatibilities or not – should definitely have medicaiton against diarrhea at hand.
+An unwashed tomato salad, the unusual food, or simply some onions too much in your tasty diner: Montezuma’s revenge can hit anyone during holidays in the tropics.
+So that your holidays do not become a challenge who reaches the toilet first, every traveler – no matter if sensible to food incompatibilities or not – should definitely have medication against diarrhea at hand.
 Additionally, charcoal tablets in sufficient amounts may be of practical use.
-In case that your diarrhea lasts longer than one or two days, Madagascans know ColiCalm, a medication freely available in all pharmacies of the country.
-It is a mixture of an antibiotic, charcoal and an opium derivative.
 But by the way, the best prevention of diarrhea in Madagascar is classically washing your hands before meals and not eating uncooked food, ice cubes or ice cream.

 Medication against vomiting is of advantage if you always had problems with curvy car drives or if you got sick when driving by boat.
 Sometimes it is even useful during the flights.

 No worry, you do not need to carry along a whole first-aid suitcase.
-But at least bring some patches, a wound ointment and a skin desinfection agent.
+But at least bring some patches, a wound ointment, and a skin disinfection agent.
 Just what you need for little ailments.

-Of course, medication you always need at home and you regularly ingest, should be part of your personal first-aid traveler kit.
-Insuline, high blood pressure therapeutics and medication against allergies should be at hand in sufficient amounts – if you regularly need those.
+Of course, medication you always need at home and you regularly ingest should be part of your personal first-aid traveler kit.
+Insulin, high blood pressure therapeutics, and medication against allergies should be at hand in sufficient amounts – if you regularly need those.
 Please consult your family doctor to talk about taking medications in the tropics and possible emergency situations.
 And please also inform your travel agency in advance that you need e.g. cooling possibilities for your medication.

 In the end, a good message for all people suffering from allergies: Usually, those people have no problem at all with the unusual grasses and pollens in Madagascar.
-Generally, noone should abstain from a Madagascar travel if he is not suffering from heavy chronical diseases.
+Generally, no one should abstain from a Madagascar travel if he is not suffering from heavy chronic diseases.
 With a little prevention and medication in case, you can enjoy your travel to the full.